-This blog has proved to be a great source of accountability (for both my wife and I).
-There is something about laying it all out in the public (or “on the line”) that creates a sense of duty and motivation to deliver positive financial results.
-Even my wife whom is only a passive reader of the blog told me the other day that she thinks twice about spending money because she wants me to be able to publish financial reports that prove that we practice what I preach.
+This blog has proved to be a great source of accountability, for both my wife and me.
+There is something about laying it all out in the public (or “on the line” ) that creates a sense of duty and motivation to deliver positive financial results.
+Even my wife, who is only a passive reader of the blog, told me the other day that she thinks twice about spending money because she wants me to be able to publish financial reports that prove that we practice what I preach.

 Isn’t that cool that Mrs. GYFG is thinking about our community?

-It has us both super conscious of our money, which I think is the only place to be when building wealth (and blogging about it).
+It has us both super conscious of our money, which I think is the only place to be when building wealth (and especially when blogging about it).

-Although I have not talked about it much on the blog, there is another dynamic that I have to consider when putting together all the financial details and goals I publish on the blog.
-And that’s the dynamic between my wife and I. It is super important if married, that you’re on the same page as your spouse.
-Especially when it comes to money (#1 cause of divorce or so I’ve read).
+Although I haven’t talked about it much on the blog, there is another dynamic that I have to consider when putting together all the financial details and goals I publish on the blog.
+That’s the dynamic between my wife and me.
+It is super important that if you’re married you’re on the same page as your spouse, especially when it comes to money (#1 cause of divorce, or so I’ve read).

-I started to really be consumed with a scarcity mindset when it came to spending.
-When in reality, I have always operated with one of abundance.
-I never intended for this to be a blog about frugality and clearly it is not.
-I even stated this in one of my earlier posts about how there was a limit on how much you could cut expenses, but no limit on the amount of income you could earn.
+I started to be consumed with a scarcity mindset when it came to spending, when in reality, I have always operated with one of abundance.
+I never intended for this to be a blog about frugality and clearly, it’s not.
+I even stated this in one of my earlier posts about how there was a limit to how much you could cut expenses, but no limit on the amount of income you could earn.
 I clearly addressed that keeping expenses low was important, but it was figuring out ways to increase your income that deserved most of your mental energy (see my post on relative frugality).

-Something had to change for my own sanity and to ensure my wife and I are on the same page financially.
+Something had to change for my own sanity and to get my wife and me onto the same page financially.

 The Simple Rule That Now Governs Our Finances